PART 1 - THE SACRED PARTS OF MY SOUL

 Life In The World

-The next years were a wild blur of public school, marching band, friends, parties, lots of personal freedoms, and taking up my mother’s responsibility which she inadvertently handed over to me while she “really lived” the life she never had before.
+The following years were a wild blur of public school, marching band, friends, parties, lots of personal freedoms, and taking up my mother’s responsibility, which she inadvertently handed over to me.
+At the same time, she “really lived” the life she never had before.

-Now, on my own, a wife and a mother, making my own decisions, trying to figure out my own values, I was introduced to “religion” again.
-My close friend and I started having discussions about God and soon after began “church hopping” on Sundays.
+Now, as a wife and a mother, making my own decisions and trying to figure out my values, I was introduced to “religion” again.
+My close friend and I started discussing God and soon began “church hopping” on Sundays.

-Our first stop was a Lutheran Church, then a Catholic Church, then one Sunday at a Baptist Church.
-We even did a study with the Jehovah’s Witnesses.
+Our first stop was a Lutheran Church, then a Catholic Church, and one Sunday at a Baptist Church.
+We even studied with the Jehovah’s Witnesses.

-We both had a desire for God and His ways but wanted to make sure we weren’t going to be duped.
+We both desired God and His ways but wanted to be sure we wouldn’t be duped.
 We thought a little “playing the field” with different churches would give us our yearned-for answers.

-Honestly though, it only muddled up the waters, and I found myself with many confusing ideas and questions and no “real” answers to be found.
-That is, until, I was invited to a Bible Study (another pivotal moment in my life) with some young adults in a lovely home.
+Honestly, though, it only muddled up the waters, and I found myself with many confusing ideas and questions and no “real” answers.
+That is until I was invited to a Bible Study (another pivotal moment) with some young adults in a lovely home.

 A New Start

-After months of study, a full-on evangelistic series, Sabbath adventures in Cradle Roll, a baby dedication, and a baptism of my own (this time by immersion), I thought I had all my answers, finally.
+After months of study, a full-on evangelistic series, Sabbath adventures in Cradle Roll, a baby dedication, and a baptism of my own (this time by immersion), I finally thought I had all my answers.

 My life was different.
 I was different.